ChimaRyder/CSIT327F3-VIRTUALPETGACHASYSTEM/README.md

 10. [***Leaderboards***](#310-leaderboards-system)
     - Competitive rankings based on collection size, account rating, and other metrics motivate players to stay active and strive for top positions.

+11. [***Transactions***][#311-transaction-system]
+    - Players can purchase in-game credits using GCash or credit cards, with credits added to their accounts for use in buying loot boxes, pets, or other items.
+Players can also convert in-game coins into credits at a predefined exchange rate.
+All transactions, including purchases and coin-to-credit conversions, require admin approval to ensure fairness and security.

 ## III.
 Functional Requirements